 AstraZeneca has already concluded agreements with numerous countries, and the European Commission, for the supply of billions of doses of AZD1222.

 Shares of AstraZeneca were reported to have fallen more than 8% in after-hours trading in the US after the AZD1222 trial was halted in the UK.

-As pharmaceutical companies rush to get their Covid-19 vaccines onto the market, there are not just concerns about fast tracking; there is also a groundswell of protest over plans by some governments to make the vaccines mandatory.
+As pharmaceutical companies rush to get their SARS-CoV-2 vaccines onto the market, there are not just concerns about fast tracking; there is also a groundswell of protest over plans by some governments to make the vaccines mandatory.

-There are fears that, in the future, a certificate of vaccination against SARS-CoV-2 will be required to fly and to cross borders, to attend certain educational institutions, and even to attend certain events or use general public transportation.
+There are fears that, in the future, a certificate of vaccination against SARS-CoV-2 will be required to fly and to cross borders, to attend certain educational institutions, and even to go to certain events or use public transportation.

 There are particular concerns about DNA, RNA, and viral-vector vaccines, none of which have ever as yet been approved for human use.

 Russia, China, and the US forge ahead